Rental Property Maintenance: Guide for Airbnb Hosts

 Airbnb Maintenance: What Are Host’s Responsibilities?

-Building a successful Airbnb business requires a lot of effort, patience, and proper rental property maintenance.
-Here are some important tasks that you need to do regularly, although this checklist is not exhaustive:
+Here are some essential tasks that you need to do regularly, although this checklist is not exhaustive:

 • Inspect for pests quarterly, if not monthly, to keep your home pest-free.